Thomas G. Waites: Career

 It was during this time that Tom met his namesake and singer, Tom Waits, who generously taught Tom the song "Jersey Girl" on the guitar.
 Out of deference to the musician Tom Waits, this is when Tom added the "G." to his professional name to offset any confusion between the two talented artists.
 Tom Waits even played the bass drum on a demo tape of Thomas G. Waites' music.
 Tom G. Waites began writing music and formed a band called The Pushups, playing gigs around NYC in clubs such as CBGB's, Limelight, Traxs, The Bitter End, and even opening for The Smithereens.

-In 1983, Waits joined The Mirror Theater Ltd’s Mirror Repertory Company, performing in numerous repertory productions off-Broadway at St. Peters Church throughout various seasons.
+In 1983, Waits joined The Mirror Theater Ltd’s Mirror Repertory Company, performing in numerous repertory productions off-Broadway at St. Peter's Church throughout various seasons.
 His work with The Mirror included one of the highlights of Tom's career: working with Geraldine Page in Clifford Odets' Paradise Lost in the role of Kewpie, originated by Elia Kazan.

 The reviews from this show and a recommendation by Al Pacino got Tom the part of Ralph in Clifford Odets' Awake and Sing! and Sing on Broadway with actress Frances McDormand and actor Harry Hamlin.
 Tom was then cast in the role of Broud in The Clan of the Cave Bear (1986) with Daryl Hannah and James Remar.
 Terrible critical notices and a cold reception from the public combined to make Clan of the Cave Bear a less-than-career-building move.
 It was at this point that he met his future wife, Lisa Greenberg, with whom he has two children: Samuel Jackson Waites and Michaela Kate Waites.
 Tom next played Otis Price, the babystealer in ABC's All My Children for approximately 9 months, while performing Israel Horovitz's North Shore Fish at the WPA Theater in NYC alongside John Pankow, Christine Estabrook, Wendie Malick, and Laura San Giacomo.
 Tom also made guest appearances in such popular television shows as Kojak (with Telly Savalas), Miami Vice, and two episodes of The Equalizer.
 Tom played the role of Rob in Howard Korder's Search and Destroy on Broadway alongside Griffin Dunne.
 Tom appeared as Smittie in the film Light of Day (1987), opposite Michael J. Fox and Joan Jett, and was then cast as Al Capone, competing with actors like Harvey Keitel for the film Gangland (1987) with Scott Glenn.